Yousousen/safety-module-for-care-robot-rose/documentation/README.md

 the directory.
 If all goes well, it generates an executeable called `sm`.
 The safety module can then be run with `sudo ./sm`.
 Sudo is required by Xenomai.

-## Some notes on running the safety module

 Press `q` followed by enter to stop running.

-Currently, only the kinetic energy check and rotational energy check are being executed, because the randomized values that are produced for the arm checks turn the red LED which is unnecessary if we just want to test the already implemented checks.
-Xenomai.